-Attendance:
+Attendance

 You are expected to come to class every day that it meets.
-A portion of your grade is determined by class participation, and attendance is required to accomplish this.
+A portion of your grade is determined by class participation and turning in assignments in person; attendance is required to accomplish this.
 Accordingly, all undocumented absences are considered unexcused.
 I do understand however that cars break down, life opportunities arise, and minor catastrophes must occasionally be attended to in-person.
 You can have two unexcused absences in the course with no grade penalty.
-You do not need to contact your instructor for unexcused absences.
+(You do not need to contact the instructor to report an unexcused absence.)